What is LinkedIn?

 Greylock Partners

-Greylock Partners, a venerable venture capital firm established in 1965, focuses on early-stage technology companies across sectors like consumer internet, enterprise software, and AI.
-They have a track record of backing market-defining businesses.
+Greylock Partners, a prominent venture capital firm founded in 1965, specializes in early-stage technology investments across consumer internet, enterprise software, AI, and cybersecurity, backing transformative companies.

-Bessemer Venture Partners, with a history dating back to 1911, is a venture capital firm that invests in technology companies across various stages, known for its long-standing presence in the investment landscape.
+Bessemer Venture Partners, a venture capital firm with a history dating back to 1911, invests in technology companies across various stages and geographies, known for its long-standing presence in the venture capital landscape.

 What's next for LinkedIn?